LuisParedes1/graphite-API-assignment/README.md

 # TF-IDF Model

-We train the [`TfidfVectorizer`](jhttps://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html) using the pre-processed `all-the-news` dataset.
+1. We train the [`TfidfVectorizer`](jhttps://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html) using the pre-processed `all-the-news` dataset.

+2. We scrape the url to obtain the new document.
+We apply the same pre-processing to clean the data.

-Using this trained model we then transform the new document (the url scraped document) and obtain its TF-IDF terms.
+3. Using the trained model we transform the new document and obtain its TF-IDF terms.

-We ordered this terms in descending order and return the top `limit=10` terms as the API response.
+4. We ordered this terms in descending order and return the top `limit=10` terms as the API response.

 # Further Improvements

 To improve the results we can

 - Manually implement a tokenizer that discards unintentional tokens (such as numerical tokens and symbols) but keeps intentional ones (for example U.S.A)
+- For every document's pre-processing, convert number to text and try to improve the stemming.
-- Scrape from the new website header 2 and header 3 values (if available) and remove irrelevant aspects such as ads and maybe comments
+- Scrape from the new website header 2 and header 3 values (if available) and remove irrelevant info such as ads and maybe comments.
-- Use a larger training set
+- Use a larger diverse training set.
+- We could use [HashingVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.HashingVectorizer.html) model for memory efficiency.
+This however comes with some compromises like no IDF weighting.

 # Updating the IDF values based on new documents